Skip to main content

 You don’t call a person with burns a 'burnt person’ or a person who has cancer 'a cancerous person’, you say person with burns/ cancer.
 Similarly person with disability/ autism/ mental illness/ visual impairment so on and so forth.

 If you are still unsure, ask the individual what they are comfortable with.
-There are groups of individuals with hearing impairment that preferred to be called deaf, rather than persons with hearing impairment.
+There are groups of individuals with hearing impairment that preferred to be called a deaf person, rather than persons with hearing impairment.
 So just ask.
+This can apply to people with visual impairment some of whom may prefer to be referred to as a blind person.

 Reasons why all other terms are wrong and have been rejected over a period of time: